Welcome to The Wild Dolphin Project

 Check out this proof article by National Geographic photographer Brian Skerry who accompanied Dr. Herzing in the field this past summer to document the work of the Wild Dolphin Project.

-Check out our new TED Talk page with Dr. Herzing’s talk and other information.
+Check out our TED Talk page with Dr. Herzing’s talk from 2013 and other information.
 Enjoy!

 Two-Way Interface for Human and Dolphin Communication